-This new program will provide a correct, fundamental system for starting sport horse prospects.
+This program will provide a correct, fundamental system for starting sport horse prospects.
 The program is intended for trainers, owners and breeders, with the goal of developing a consistent training foundation for all sport horse prospects.
 This program will bridge the current educational gap related to the training of sport horse prospects as they progress from in-hand to under-saddle and eventual competition.

-Often held in conjunction with USDF Sport Horse Handlers Clinics, these two-day programs educate breeders, riders, trainers, and potential owners about the qualities to look for in a sport horse and how to rate them.
+These two-day programs educate breeders, riders, trainers, and potential owners about the qualities to look for in a sport horse and how to rate them.
 Additionally, they serve as a prerequisite for becoming a USEF-licensed dressage/sport horse breeding judge.

-If you have any further questions, contact the a program liaison at (859) 971-2277 or email@example.com
+If you have any questions or would like information on how to host or attend the above education programs, contact the a program liaison at (859) 971-2277 or email@example.com